 The OECD is the preeminent intergovernmental agency focused on economic issues and global cooperation.
-Delegates participate in research and discussion related to economic development, technology, governance and business.
+Scholars participate in research and discussion related to economic development, technology, governance and business.
 The forum brings together leaders and influencers from all sectors of civil society, the private sector, former and current heads of state, academics and the media to discuss pressing global problems.
-Global Voices delegates gain an insight into global negotiations and contribute solutions to global challenges.
+Global Voices scholars gain an insight into global negotiations and contribute solutions to global challenges.

 Suitable for students and young people from a wide range of disciplinary backgrounds!